shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/05-Introduction to Javascript/readme.md

 It is generally recommended to use `===` (strict equality) whenever possible to avoid unexpected behavior caused by type coercion.

 ---

+- When comparing two strings, "2" will be greater than "12", because (alphabetically) 1 is less than 2.
+- To secure a proper result, variables should be converted to the proper type before comparison